-FLORENT STOSSKOPF (1989, Rennes, France) was born in Rennes, France, and is currently based in Brittany, France.
-He holds a BA in Web and Graphic Design and an Advanced Technician Diploma in Communication from L’école Multimedia.
-Previously, Florent has had solo exhibitions in France (2016 & 2015) and he has also, more recently, taken part in group exhibitions at 19 Karen Gallery in Australlia (2020), and Antigalerie in Paris (2019).
-Florent will have his first solo exhibition with us in Autumn 2021.
-Please contact the gallery in the meantime to register your interest in his work.
+FLORENT STOSSKOPF (1989, Rennes, France) is currently based in Brittany, France.
+The self-taught young artist holds a BA in Web and Graphic Design and an Advanced Technician Diploma in Communication from L’école Multimedia.
+Previously, Stosskopf has had solo exhibitions in France (2016 & 2015) and he has also, more recently, taken part in group exhibitions at 19 Karen Gallery in Australia (2020), and Antigalerie in Paris (2019).
+Fairs include Master of Botanical, Future Fair New York, Duran Mashaal Gallery (2022).
+Stosskopf’s debut solo exhibition, entitled, Eternal Flowers opened with BEERS on 11 September 2021.